status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/quick-start-docker.md

 # Quick start - Docker

-This page takes you through the steps of getting the Fluffy Portal node running on the public network by use of the [public Docker image](https://hub.docker.com/r/statusim/nimbus-fluffy/tags).
+This page takes you through the steps of getting the Nimbus Portal client running on the public network by use of the [public Docker image](https://hub.docker.com/r/statusim/nimbus-fluffy/tags).

 The Docker image gets rebuild from latest master every night and only `amd64` is supported currently.